kyleherzog/ExtendableEnums/README.md

 <select extendable-enum-for="Status" ></select>
 ```

+By default the select list options will be sorted by the `DisplayName` property.
+To sort by the Value property, add the attribute `extendable-enum-order-by-value` and set the value of the attribute to true.

 NOTE: This select tag helper requires the setup of the Model Binding, which is described next.

 #### Model Binding